samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/account-onboarding/README.md

 ---
-description: Learn how to open new trading accounts in TTG-SIM Trader
+description: Learn how to open new trading accounts in the TTG-SIM
 ---

 # Account Opening